vstinner/vstinner.github.io/draft/python_contrib_2017q2.rst

 Bugfixes
 ========

+* bpo-30284: Fix regrtest for out of tree build.
+Use a build/ directory in the build directory, not in the source directory, since the source directory may be read-only and must not be modified.
+Fallback on the source directory if the build directory is not available (missing "abs_builddir" sysconfig variable).
 * test_locale now ignores the DeprecationWarning, don't fail anymore if test run with ``python3 -Werror``.
 Fix also deprecation message: add a space.
 * Only define get_zone() and get_gmtoff() if needed, fix warnings on AIX.